 Sta.
-Maria Beach – walking barefoot on this gravel beach is said to beneficial to people with arthritis because of its accupressure like effect.
+Maria Beach – walking barefoot on this gravel beach is said to be beneficial to people with arthritis because of its accupressure-like effect.

 Mainit Falls – its warm waters cascade through three layers that form three deep pools ideal for bathing.

-Looc Marine Sanctuary – a protected area which is home to a large variety of fish and corals.
+Looc Marine Sanctuary – a protected area that is home to a large variety of fish and corals.
 Features a lighthouse standing within the protected area.

 Binocot Beach – located at Barangay Bunsoran, south of Ferrol town, this secluded attraction is similar to Dakak Park in Dapitan.
 Beach cottages and a restaurant are available.

 Aglicay Beach Resort – a cozy white sand beach resort with complete amenities and full service.
-Features a house reef ad beatiful sunrise and sunset views.
+Features a house reef ad beautiful sunrise and sunset views.

 Canyayo Beach – this beach is composed of white sand and crushed corals while the sea floor is covered with pebbles.

-Cantingas River – the constantly flowing water of this river is crystal clear, odourless and tasteless.
+Cantingas River – the constantly flowing water of this river is crystal clear, odorless, and tasteless.
 The water is so clean that one could drink it while swimming.